 If you’re looking to implement workflow automation – great!
-But before you make that move, follow these six key steps.
+But before you make that move, follow these six key automation workflow steps.

 Taking a methodical approach to deploying your WFA solution with a step by step workflow guide will make all the difference in terms of how immediate and substantial your success and ROI will be.